1923 Alabama Crimson Tide football team: Florida

 Florida back Edgar C. Jones scored all of his team's points.
 The Gator scores by Jones came on runs of 10 yards around right end, a 12-yard place kick, and a 20-yard run around right end.
 The punting of Ark Newton and the line play of captain Robbie Robinson (in his final game) and Goldy Goldstein also helped the Gators get the victory.

 In the first half, Alabama's Grant Gillis won the punting battle and Florida was on the defensive, turning back multiple scoring threats from inside the 10-yard line.
 Pooley Hubert scored first.
 The Gators eschewed their stockings in the second half, due to the rain and mud, and waited until the last minute to come out for the kickoff, while Alabama was already lined up.
 Because of this maneuver, Wade never spoke to coach Van Fleet again.

 A few minutes into the second half, Newton complete a 12-yard pass to Dick Brown, down at Alabama's 20-yard line.
 Brown went around left end for 9 yards; then Jones went around right end for 10 yards and the tying touchdown.
 Newton missed the extra point.
 Moments later Newton kicked a punt of 60 yards, from his own 20-yard line to the same of Alabama's.
 Gillis botched the ensuing Alabama punt.
 Bill Middlekauff ran behind left guard twice, and Newton ran behind right tackle once, netting 8 yards in three plays.
 From the 12-yard line, Jones converted a placekick.
 Newton continued to punt well, and attempted a 53-yard field goal which barely missed.
 He also tried a 60-yard field goal which was blocked, recovered by Florida's Joe Merrin on Alabama's 20-yard line.
 Runs at the line failed, and Jones went around right end for 20 yards and the final touchdown.
-The loss brought Alabama's all-time record against Florida to 1–2.